NietoCurcio/RProgramming/README.md

   HTML("<img src='image.jpg' style='width: 50px;' />")
 ```

-There are a variaety of functions represeting HTML elements, such as h1, p, strong, em, etc.
+There are a variety of functions representing HTML elements, such as h1, p, strong, em, etc.

 > You can add content to your Shiny app by placing it inside a **Panel** function

-In the functions that goes inside fluidPage, for example, sidebarPanel, mainPanel and navbarPage, we can
+In the functions that go inside fluidPage, for example, sidebarPanel, mainPanel and navbarPage, we can
-put text, Input and Output objects (widgets) or HTML elements as data.
+put text, Input (widgets) and Output objects (reactive elements) or HTML elements as data.

 Input Widgets, basic arguments "inputId", "label":